dnoeth/AdventureWorksDW_Teradata/readme.txt

 Prerequisites

-    BTEQ must be installed on your client
+ Either BTEQ must be installed on your client or ARC must be installed on the Teradata system (for TDExpress).

  The load user needs the CREATE DATABASE right in the target database.

+Option 1: Restoring AdventureWorksDW to a TDExpress

+    Download both AWDWrestore.arc and AWDWARC files and copy it to a folder on your TDExpress, e.g. /tmp

+    Logon to the Teradata system and create a database:

+       CREATE DATABASE AdventureWorksDW AS PERM = 500e+06;

+    Modify the file AWDWrestore.arc to match your target system.

+    Open a *terminal* window and run

+       cd /tmp
+       arcmain < AWDWrestore.arc

+    There will be warning message:

+        Warning ARC1256:Cross release data restore requires
+        that one of the following Teradata SQL conversion scripts be run to complete the restore: post_data_restore.

+    which can be ignored as no conversion is needed.

+Option 2: Installing AdventureWorksDW using BTEQ

 Installing AdventureWorksDW using a Windows client